jfvilasPersonal/oberkorn/docs/scenarios.md

       type: "unrestricted"
 ```

-As you may suppose, every resource whose path starts with "/admin/..." needs a valid JWT token to be accessed, and every resource under "/public/..." can be accessed freely.
+As you have guessed, every resource whose path starts with "/admin/..." needs a valid JWT emited by our Cognito service to be accessed, and every resource under "/public/..." can be accessed freely.
 All other resource paths cannot be accessed.

 ## SPA scenario
 One of the most useful scenarios is the one that cover the authorization needs of an SPA application.
 A Single Page Application (SPA) is a special architecture of web applications where:

-  - Front application (the one that is loaded into the browser) is built as a static web application by using a framework like Angular, React of Vue, for example.
+  - Front application (the one that is loaded into the browser) is built as a static web application by using a framework like Angular, React or Vue, for example.
-  - When users access the home page of the application, several resources are downloaded to the browser, static resources like 'index.html', CSS, javasctipt, svg, png, etc.
+  - When users access the homepage of the application, several resources are downloaded to the browser, static resources like 'index.html', CSS, javasctipt, svg, png, etc.
   - The idea behind an SPA is that the index.html is loaded only once and there is no more HTML pages (thus the name Single Page Application), and there is no navigation to other pages.
-In fact, a typical SPA has only one html file, the 'index.html'.
+In fact, a typical SPA has only one HYML file, the 'index.html'.
-  - When the front application has been loaded in the browser, the rest of the communication with the backend is based on REST API, that is, no more visual objects will be downloaded, only data will come-from or send-to the backend.
+  - When the front application has been loaded into the browser, the rest of the communication with the backend is based on REST API, that is, no more visual objects will be downloaded, only data will come-from or will be send-to the backend.

-In an application architecture like this we tipically let the users access freely the static resources (index.html and other static files) and protect the calls to the application APIS's using a JWT token.
+In an application architecture like this we tipically let the users access freely the static resources (index.html and other static files) and protect the calls to the application APIS's using a JWT token (or any other token type).

 ![SPA scenario](/_media/scenarios/scenario-spa.png)